 Our current sample of the Penumbra is extensive, but our methodology for identifying hosts presents shortcomings.
-Most notably, of the approximately 60,000 Git-Lab CE, Gitea, and Gogs instances identified by Shodan, only 13.4% provided public access to one or more repositories.
+Most notably, of the approximately 60,000 GitLab CE, Gitea, and Gogs instances identified by Shodan, only 13.4% provided public access to one or more repositories.
 We can say little about the hosts that provide no public access, and therefore constitute the dark shadow of software development.
-Further, Shodan may not capture all activity on a given server: it identifies hosts by their responses to a request for the front page, and is not a complete web crawler (Sec.
+Further, Shodan may not capture all activity on a given server: it identifies hosts by their responses to a request for the front page, and is not a complete web crawler (Sect.
 2.1).
 While this was sufficient in identifying 60,000 hosts, it is an under-estimate of the true number of Penumbra hosts, meaning that our dataset remains a sample of the full Penumbra and there exists room for improvement.

 We determined from commit hashes that our sample of the Penumbra is mostly disjoint from GitHub and from the Software Heritage archive.
 This shows that our strategy of seeking public hosts using Shodan is a viable way to uncover novel sources of code.
-Archival efforts such as Software Heritage and World of Code [27] can benefit from this work as they can easily integrate our sampling method into their archiving process.
+Archival efforts such as Software Heritage and World of Code [29] can benefit from this work as they can easily integrate our sampling method into their archiving process.
 Doing so can help them further achieve their goals of capturing as much open source software as possible.

 There remain several open questions about our sample of the Penumbra worth further pursuit.
 For instance, the observed shift in languages used on Penumbra repositories implies that they tend to have more focus on academic and/or scientific projects than GitHub.
 However, programming language alone is a coarse signal of the intent and context of a given project.
 Future work should attempt a natural language analysis of repository contents to better identify the type of problems tackled in different regions of the open-source ecosystem.
+Furthermore, this would allow researchers to match Penumbra and GitHub repositories by the problem-spaces they address, indicating whether developers off of GitHub solve similar problems in different ways.

 There are also several important demographic questions regarding, among others, the age, gender, and nationality of users in the Penumbra.
-GitHub is overwhelmingly popular in North America [13] and therefore does not provide uniform data on members of the open-source community.
-Critical new efforts could attempt to assess the WEIRDness - i.e., the focus on Western, educated, industrialized, rich and democratic populations [17, 18] - of GitHub as a convenience sample.
+GitHub is overwhelmingly popular in North America [14] and therefore does not provide uniform data on members of the open-source community.
+Critical new efforts could attempt to assess the WEIRDness - i.e., the focus on Western, educated, industrialized, rich and democratic populations [19, 20] - of GitHub as a convenience sample.

 Digging further into the code or user demographics of the Penumbra would allow us to answer new questions about the interplay of code development with the platform that supports it.
-How does the distribution of user experience affect projects, teams and communities?
+How does the distribution of developer experience levels affect projects, teams and communities?
 What are the key differences in intent, practices and products based on how open and public the platform is?
 Who contributes to the work and does it differ depending on the platform [3]?